Imagine walking into a room full of ESL students on your first day teaching a new class.

 But if you teach the advanced student the difference between “they’re,” “there” and “their,” the beginner will be completely lost!
 It’s hard to find a happy medium with vastly different-leveled students.

 Being bored or lost eventually defeats the entire purpose of a class: to learn.
 Teaching the basics means the advanced student isn’t learning anything new, just hearing what they already know.
 But teaching more difficult topics means the beginner isn’t learning those basics that will allow them to progress.
 A conundrum indeed!

 How will you even go about planning a lesson for this multi-level class?
 You’re only one person!
 You can’t teach two things at once!
 Do you resign yourself to the fact that you’re simply going to lose someone?
 Or is there a way to include everyone?

 What are some resources that can help you teach different levels of ESL students?

 - FluentU.
 This English Educator Blog has great resources for teaching all levels of English and mastering the art of differentiation.
 And the FluentU English teaching program itself is designed to handle this sort of situation, with a variety of videos and exercises at different difficulty levels and built-in scaffolding.
-Plus, you’ll be able to track the progress of each individual English student as they journey through their chosen videos and exercises.

 - Test levels of English.
 The Cambridge English exam will allow you to accurately gauge the English level of each student in your class.